rafamrslima/100days-codeup/log.md

 ### Day 75/100
 Today I kept working on the web3 crowdfunding project, I created in golang the api with two endpoints, one for getting the campaigns and one for creating a campaign.
 I successfully connected the get call to my smart contract running on-chain with anvil (Foundry).

+### Day 76/100
+Today I managed to create campaigns successfully from postman hitting my golang api which hits the smart contract running on my local blockchain.
+So far the flows for createCampaign and getCampaigns are working, and I started drafting the donateToCompaing function.